Vitamin K2 is an essential vitamin that many people never hear of until they have their first child and the nurse administers a Vitamin K injection.

 For the rest of this post, I’ll be using the terms “Vitamin K” and “K2” to refer to the K2 form of Vitamin K.

-So why is Vitamin K so important anyway?
+So why is Vitamin K so important for optimal health anyway?

 1. For Healthy Bones